Part 1

 Part 5

-What about negligent or harmful parents who damage their children?
+What about negligent or harmful parents who harm their children?
 Should they be honored?

 To the extent possible, yes.

-However, God understands that wounded children may require extensive healing before they can even consider this possibility.
-He knows that some of us may never heal completely in this lifetime.
+However, God understands that many wounded children may need extensive healing before they can even consider this possibility.
+He knows some of us may not heal until our parents have passed away.

 God stands ready to help us cope with our past and present pain as we walk in harmony with him.
-His aid package includes many spiritual and tangible resources for damaged people.
+His aid package includes spiritual and tangible resources for those traumatized by harmful parents.

-God never condemns those who are soulfully unable to honor their parents.
+God never condemns those unable to honor their mother or father because of deep-seated wounds.

-His displeasure is reserved for those capable of bestowing honor but neglect to do so.
+His displeasure is reserved for those capable of honoring them but who neglect to do so.

 Part 6

-Our children learn to honor us as they watch us honor our parents if the generations overlap.
+Our children learn to honor us by watching us honor our parents, especially when generations overlap.

 Our grandchildren learn the same lesson by watching our children honor us in our later years.

-Unless selfishness intervenes, our grandchildren will honor our children in their old age, just as our children honored us in ours, and we honored our parents in theirs.
+Unless selfishness or trauma intervenes, our grandchildren will honor our children in their later years, just as our children honored us in ours, and we honored our parents in theirs.

-This sequence will keep repeating in each new branch of our descendant families as long as parental honor continues to be modeled.
+This sequence will repeat in each new family branch as long as our descendants continue to model parental honor.

-Thus, the honor we bestow on our elderly parents today creates a positive legacy that can endure for generations.
+Thus, the honor we show our elderly parents today can create a positive legacy that endures for generations.

 Part 7

-Honoring parents during childhood instills respect for authority that characterizes orderly societies.
+Honoring parents in childhood instills respect for authority, a trait found in orderly societies.

-Honoring them during adulthood fosters grace and benevolence that epitomizes compassionate societies.
+Honoring them in adulthood fosters grace and benevolence that epitomize compassionate societies.

-Honoring parents across multiple generations produces stable families that build durable societies.
+Honoring parents across multiple generations fosters stable families, which form the foundation of durable societies.